advaluepartners/postgres/migrations/README.md

 ## Testing

-Migrations are tested in CI to ensure they do not raise an exception against previously released `supabase/postgres` docker images.
-The full version matrix is at [test.yml](./.github/workflows/test.yml) in the `supabase-version` variable.
+Migrations are tested in CI to ensure they do not raise an exception against previously released `advaluepartners/postgres` docker images.
+The full version matrix is at [test.yml](./.github/workflows/test.yml) in the `capitala-version` variable.